 The A&W Great Root Bear character was introduced in Canada in 1974.
 The mascot wasn't used in the U.S. until later.
 I don't know how many of these statues were made but I don't think A&W is making them anymore.
 The only other locations that I know of that still have these statues are in Pine Island, MN (closed) and Wittenberg, WI.
 There is or was a similar statue in Bangkok, Thailand.
 [Lancaster map]; [Neillsville map]

 Stoney Bear is a repainted A&W Great Root Bear statue.
-It stands in front of Stoneworks, a building materials business.
+It stood in front of Stoneworks, a building materials business.
 The business was closed by 2016.
 Stoney is a little dirty now but he's still there. [map]

 More Bear Statues: